Last revised:

 • Whooping cough

-Other common bacterial infections, like a sinus or ear infection, may clear up without needing antibiotics, but may require antibiotics if they persist.
+Other common bacterial infections, like sinus or ear infections, may clear up on their own but can require antibiotics if they persist.

-How antibiotics may affect sperm quality and male fertility
+Do antibiotics affect sperm quality and male fertility?

 Animal studies on antibiotics and sperm quality

-A 2011 study of rat sperm also showed the impact of antibiotics on male fertility, finding that both the antibiotic ceftazidime and the combination of amoxicillin and clavulanic acid lowered sperm motility.
-The impact was dose dependent, with the highest dose of amoxicillin and clavulanic acid decreasing sperm motility by about 85% and the lowest dose reducing sperm motility by about 49%.
+• Motility changes.
+A 2011 study of rat sperm found that ceftazidime and the combination of amoxicillin and clavulanic acid lowered sperm motility.7 The impact was dose dependent, with the highest dose of amoxicillin and clavulanic acid decreasing sperm motility by about 85% and the lowest dose reducing sperm motility by about 49%.

 Human studies on antibiotics and sperm quality

-In addition to the one human sperm study mentioned above, a few other human studies exploring the influence of antibiotics on human fertility have been done, but overall research is limited.
+A few human studies on antibiotics and fertility have been done, but overall research is limited.

-One research review that focused on male patients with inflammatory bowel disease found that more than half — a much higher percentage than in the general population — had some level of infertility, possibly because of their medications.
-The review noted that there are few studies on antibiotics, but suggested that treatment with ciprofloxacin or metronidazole could potentially have a negative effect on men’s fertility.
+One research review that focused on male patients with inflammatory bowel disease found that more than half — a much higher percentage than in the general population — had some level of infertility, possibly because of their medications.8 The review suggested that ciprofloxacin or metronidazole could negatively affect male fertility.

-A research review from 2015 came to a similar conclusion.
-It stated that while there is little research on antibiotics and sperm function, many medications may impact male fertility.
-As a result, it recommended that men receive counseling about the possible effects of different medications on their fertility.
+A research review from 2015 came to a similar conclusion and recommended that men receive counseling about the possible effects of different medications on their fertility.9

 When antibiotics may improve fertility